 Flower lovers will enjoy whiling away a few hours at the Fitzroy Gardens Conservatory.
 This stunning Melbourne tourist attraction is housed in a building in the style of a Spanish mission.

 With five displays each year, the space is filled with the sight – and smell – of stunning flowers meticulously cared for and displayed.
-In the autumn months this year, you’ll be able to see two different displays: Tuberous Begonia / Gloxinia (March and April) and Tropical / Poinsettia (May).
+In the autumn months this year, you’ll be able to see the Tropical / Poinsettia installation (April and May).
 I don’t have a green thumb, so I had to look these flowers up online and they are all so colourful and bright!

 Set on the banks of the Yarra River, Moomba is Australia’s largest community festival.
 Over the Labour Day weekend, there’ll be a street parade, fireworks, water sports and live performances, along with plenty of food.